dirambora/Spring-Reactive-Guide/README.md

          // ...
         }

     We can take advantage of the ServerHttpSecurity class to build our security configuration.This class is a new feature of Spring 5.
+It’s similar to
+    HttpSecurity builder,
-It’s similar to HttpSecurity builder, but it’s only enabled for WebFlux applications
+    but it’s only enabled for WebFlux applications

+   Also, we’ll need a user details service.
+Spring Security provides us with a convenient mock user builder and an in-memory implementation of the user details service

+        @Bean
+        public MapReactiveUserDetailsService userDetailsService() {
+        UserDetails user = User
+        .withUsername(“user”)
+        .password(passwordEncoder().encode(“password”))
+        .roles(“USER”)
+        .build();
+        return new MapReactiveUserDetailsService(user);
+       }

+   Reactive Controller Security
+   Reactive Method Security
+   - To enable method-based security for reactive methods, we only need to add the @EnableReactiveMethodSecurity to the SecurityConfig class.

+             @EnableWebFluxSecurity
+            @EnableReactiveMethodSecurity
+            public class SecurityConfig {
+             // ...
+            }